The Importance Of Barrier Breaking Performances

 A tradition of excellence started when the first state championship occurred.
 Kids believed they could win state championships in successive years because of the first state championship barrier-breaking performance.

-No cross-country team in state history was found to have won a state team championship in just their second year with a team.
 The team also won the first-ever state athletic championship in the school's ten-year history.
 This fantastic girl's team opened the door for other future barrier-breaking performances.

-Breaking a barrier is not about saying, "look what we've done."
+Breaking a barrier is not about saying, "Look what we've done."

 For example, running a sub-four-minute mile was thought by some to be an impossible barrier to break by many people before the barrier was broken.